 Can I Be CMMI Level 5 And Agile Too?
 (Answered in 9 Minutes)

 13 Questions in 18 Minutes: What Decision-Makers Should Be Asking

 More Information on CMMI, Agile, Lean Publications

 More Information on CMMI, Agile & Lean Related Services

 General Information on PEM Systems Training Products & Services

 Paul's Speaking Engagements & Recent CMMI and Agile Publications and Interviews

 Software Engineering and SEMAT

 SEMAT stands for Software Engineering Method and Theory.
 It is an ambitious initiative that includes participation from industry, academia and research to “refound software engineering based on a solid theory, proven principles and best practices.”
-Paul McMahon is currently participating on the Kernel team, and leading the OMG submission team.
+Paul McMahon is currently a member of the Executive Committee, and leading the development of the Essence User Guide.